 Two UMaine grads finalists for Maine Teacher of the Year

-Cindy Soule, a fourth-grade teacher at Portland’s Gerald A. Talbot Community School, and Heather Webster, an English teacher at Medomak Valley High School in Waldoboro, are two of the three finalists for 2021 Maine Teacher of the Year.
+Cindy Soule, a fourth-grade teacher at Portland’s Gerald A. Talbot Community School, and Heather Webster, an English teacher at Medomak Valley High School, Waldoboro, are two of the three finalists for 2021 Maine Teacher of the Year.

-Both are alumni of the University of Maine.
+Both are alumnae of the University of Maine.
 Soule, the 2020 Cumberland County Teacher of the Year, has a Bachelor of Science in social work.
-Webster, the 2020 Lincoln County Teacher of the Year, earned her Bachelor of Arts in English and is working on a Master of Education in literacy education with a concentration in writing and the teaching of writing in the UMaine College of Education and Human Development.
+Webster, the 2020 Lincoln County Teacher of the Year, earned her Bachelor of Arts in English and is working on a Master of Education in literacy education with a concentration in writing and the teaching of writing in College of Education and Human Development at UMaine.

 They are joined by 2020 Knox County Teacher of the Year Alison Babb-Brott as the third finalist for the Maine Teacher of the Year.
 Babb-Brott is a second-grade teacher at St. George School.